Multi-graph management

 Yes

-The name of the role to grant.
-Must be in uppercase.
+The role name to grant.
+Must be uppercase.

-• READER: read-only data permission.
-Can only perform read operations on authorized subgraphs.
+• READER: Read-only permission.
+The user can perform read operations only on the granted subgraphs.

-• WRITER: read-write data permission.
-Includes all permissions of READER plus write permission.
+• WRITER: Read/write permission.
+Includes all READER permissions plus write permission.

 {